 Peripheral neuropathy may be considered a disability by the SSA if you the condition is likely to be present for at least 12 months when you are unable to work and you meet the medical requirements as described in the SSA’s Blue Book.

-The Importance of the “Blue Book”
+The Importance of the “Blue Book” For Your Neuropathy Claim

 The Social Security Blue Book is an essential reference for those applying for disability benefits.
 This medical guide, which was once printed with a blue cover, is now exclusively available online.